DeclanChidlow/vale.rocks/src/posts/ai-is-stifling-tech-adoption.md

 I've anecdotally noticed that many AI tools have a 'preference' for React and Tailwind when asked to tackle a web-based task or even to create any app involving an interface at all.

-With Claude 3.5 Sonnet, which is generally my AI offering of choice given its superior coding ability, my "What personal preferences should Claude consider in responses?" profile setting includes the line "When writing code, use vanilla HTML/CSS/JS unless otherwise noted by me".
+With Claude 3.5 Sonnet, which is generally my AI offering of choice given its superior coding ability, my 'What personal preferences should Claude consider in responses?' profile setting includes the line 'When writing code, use vanilla HTML/CSS/JS unless otherwise noted by me'.
 Despite this, Claude will _frequently_ opt to generate new code with React, and in some occurrences even rewrite my existing code into React against my intent and without my consultation.

 While Anthropic [publishes Claude's core system prompts](https://docs.anthropic.com/en/release-notes/system-prompts), they do not publish the system prompts of specific features, such as artifacts.
 However, a [leaked system prompt](https://github.com/jujumilk3/leaked-system-prompts/blob/main/claude-artifacts_20240620.md) for Claude's artifacts feature shows that both React and Tailwind are specifically mentioned with explicit instruction on how they should be handled.
 It also specifically mentions the diagramming tool [Mermaid](http://mermaid.js.org) and a set of React libraries, including [Recharts](https://recharts.org), [shadcn/ui](https://ui.shadcn.com), and [Lucide icons](https://lucide.dev), as well as [Cloudflare's cdnjs](https://cdnjs.cloudflare.com).